ayham-1/minide/taskell.md

 - add box debug rendering
 - text_renderer: take into consideration off-screen rendering, somehow find a way to stop the execution of further segments
 - text_renderer: allow for 0 wrappable line width
+- buffer_view: use prev & next to optimize lines